This documentation applies to SIPVicious version v6.0.0-beta.3. Please note that only the latest version of SIPVicious PRO is supported.

 --results string specify the filename for the result output, defaults to standard output.
 See documentation for information on file extension meanings

-run the sipvicious utils dump config
+sipvicious utils dump configuration

 These settings may be overwritten when the corresponding flag is explicitly set, if one is present.

---debug
+Flag: --debug

 Tells the logger to print out debug messages.